Taiwolawal/CICD-DEVSECOPS/README.md

 ## Setting up our DevOps Pipeline
 We will be creating a jenkins server and a kubernetes cluster

+# Jenkins Setup

 <img width="1410" alt="image" src="https://user-images.githubusercontent.com/50557587/230592827-2e11fc69-85db-486f-aef9-b1eeebff0e09.png">

 <img width="1012" alt="image" src="https://user-images.githubusercontent.com/50557587/230592922-f42e1c99-b8c7-4c12-8644-e55f7ec8d14a.png">

+When our Jenkins server is up, we need ensure we have some plugins that will be needed for our CICD pipeline to function properly.
+They are Git, Kubernetes CLI, Maven and Docker.